 The Missoula Community School is a non-profit educational community, created in the spring of 2001 by a group of teachers and parents.
 MCS is governed by a Board of Directors made up of no fewer than 5 members and no more than 12.
 Board members serve a two-year term, with an option to request re-election to a third year if desired.

-The MCS Board meets on the second Tuesday of every month (except July).
-Meetings are held at 6pm, the 2017-2018 meeting venue will be posted at school and on Facebook.
+The MCS Board meets on the second Wednesday of every other month (except July).
+Meetings are held at 6 pm, the 2021-2022 meeting venue will be posted at school; recently the meetings have been conducted via Zoom.
 Meetings are always open to parents, and input is welcome.

 Kirsten Kuhnle (President): Kirsten was raised in Tulsa, OK & moved to Missoula after graduating high school.
 She attended the University of Montana & received a degree in Anthropology & Native American Studies & then returned to get her Doctorate in Physical Therapy.
 She practiced physical therapy in town for 12 years & is currently a stay at home mom to her 2 girls Kenzie & Kiley.
 They love the wonderful outdoor opportunities that Missoula provides & love to spend time together recreating in this beautiful state.
 Kirsten’s oldest daughter, Kenzie, attended MCS for the last 3 years & they have been so impressed with the kind, loving, mindful environment that is provided at this school.
 Kirsten’s youngest daughter will start in the Tree room this fall.
 Community service has always been important to her & when she had the opportunity to join the board she gladly accepted so she can help foster the explore, create & care mission statement of MCS.